gspetro-NOAA/ufs-glossary/docs/source/ufs-glossary.rst

       Climatology-Calibrated Precipitation Analysis (CCPA) data.
 This data is required for METplus precipitation verification tasks within the SRW App.
 The most recent 8 days worth of data are publicly available and can be accessed `here <https://ftp.ncep.noaa.gov/data/nccf/com/ccpa/prod/>`__.

    CCPP
-      The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (NWP) along with a framework that connects the physics to the host forecast model.
+      The `Common Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ is a forecast-model agnostic, vetted collection of code containing atmospheric physical parameterizations and suites of parameterizations for use in Numerical Weather Prediction (:term:`NWP`) along with a framework that connects the physics to the host forecast model.

    CESM
       The `Community Earth System Model <https://www.cesm.ucar.edu/>`__ is a community climate model centered at the National Center for Atmospheric Research (:term:`NCAR`).

    chgres_cube
       The preprocessing software used to create initial and boundary condition files to "coldstart" the forecast model.
+It is part of :term:`UFS_UTILS`.

    CIME (Common Infrastructure for Modeling Earth)
-      The `Common Infrastructure for Modeling Earth <https://github.com/ESMCI/cime>`__ (CIME - pronounced “SEAM”) primarily consists of a Case Control System (CCS) that supports the configuration, compilation, execution, system testing, and unit testing of an Earth System Model.
-The CIME CCS is used in :term:`CESM` and in the Medium-Range Weather (MRW) Application.
+      The `Common Infrastructure for Modeling Earth <https://github.com/ESMCI/cime>`__ (CIME - pronounced "SEAM") consists of a Case Control System (CCS) that supports the configuration, compilation, execution, system testing, and unit testing of an Earth System Model.
+The CIME CCS is used in :term:`CESM` and was previously used in the Medium-Range Weather (MRW) Application.
 View the CIME documentation `here <https://esmci.github.io/cime/versions/master/html/index.html>`__.

    CIN
       Convective Inhibition.